-Life insurance is present in almost every estate plan and serves as a source of support, education-expense coverage and liquidity to pay death taxes, pay expenses, fund business buy-sell agreements and sometimes to fund retirement plans.
+Life insurance is present in almost every estate plan and serves as a source of support, education-expense coverage, and liquidity to pay death taxes, pay expenses, fund business buy-sell agreements, and sometimes fund retirement plans.

 Tax Implications of Life Insurance and Your Estate Proceeds from life insurance that are received by the beneficiaries upon the death of the insured are generally income tax-free.
 However, there are three circumstances that cause life insurance to be included in the decedent's estate:

 1. The proceeds are paid to the executor of the decedent's estate.

 2. The decedent at death possessed an incident of ownership in the policy.

 3. There is a transfer of ownership within three years of death (the hree-year rule must be observed).